jalovisko/jalovisko-dotfiles/README.md

 ```

 ## Installation
-Just put everything from this repository to your `$HOME` directory.
+Just put everything (except for the `core` folder) from this repository to your `$HOME` directory.
 The `install` script does this automatically.

+The `core` directory corresponds to the root `/` folder of a Linux filesystem.
+So, for example, `./core/etc/X11/` corresponds to `/etc/X11/` on your machine.
+The files in `core` are better to be not used unles you know what you are doing.
+They are needed mainly to enable support of laptops with two GPUs.

 ## Finalizing
 Add the user to the `input` group (to allow gestures when using a laptop):